GuangyuWang99/DISCOVERSE-Real2Sim/README.md

 ```
 And the final `.exr` results (saved in `YourOutputPath/hdr/`) will be used for the subsequent Blender PBR.

-## Blender Renderer
+## Physically-Based Relighting with Blender
-*Render mesh into multi-view images for 3DGS optimization, by uniformly sampling cameras on a sphere and performing (Pre-) Physically-Based Rendering (PBR) based on Blender (bpy) with customized environment HDR map (distant lighting effects).*
+*Render mesh into multi-view images for 3DGS optimization, by uniformly sampling cameras on a sphere and performing (Pre-) physically-based relighting with Blender (bpy) with customized environment HDR map (distant lighting effects).*

 Note that this is **NOT** the real PBR functionality, since it simply bakes the lighting to the SH appearance of the 3DGS to mimic the hue of the background scene.